 Our best tagging selection for this element would be against the anchor, Rule A.

 Sizzlelibrary for reading and selecting elements from a Webpage.
-While Sizzle can be great for testing, it will cover more selectors than we allow for features.
+While Sizzle can be great for testing, it will cover more selectors than we allow for Features.
 Sizzle can't detect elements within iFrames unless querying the console at that iFrame level.
-For more information, see our article on supported feature CSS selectors: What CSS selectors are supported for feature tagging?
+For more information, see our article on supported Feature CSS selectors: Using CSS selectors in Feature tagging.

 There will be a dropdown with your results from your selector once you run the command: